mrtkprc/clean-code-notes/README.md

 # Clean Code

 ## I think that every software developer should read clean code and maybe it's a book that can be taught even in universities.
 Therefore, I wanted to take notes from clean code, while reading the book.
-You can find the notes following chapters.
+You can find the notes following chapters. ***(Mert Köprücü)***

 ## ***I hope it will be beneficial for you.***